University of Alcalá: University

 In 1499, Cardinal Cisneros founded a university in Alcalá de Henares.
 This university is known in historiography in different ways: Complutense University, Cisneriana University, University of Alcalá ... and reached, together with the University of Salamanca, a pre-eminent place among the Castilian universities during the Golden Age.
 However, it later entered a period of decline until in 1836 the government decreed its transfer to Madrid, renamed Central University of Madrid.
 This, in 1970, adopted the name of Complutense University of Madrid.
 The Complutense University of Madrid, in accordance with such historical trajectory, shows continuity with the university founded by Cisneros in 1499.

+Colegio Mayor de San Ildefonso

+From its founding in 1499 by Cardinal Cisneros, the Colegio Mayor de San Ildefonso functioned as the intellectual and symbolic center of the University of Alcalá, intended to cultivate Spain’s future scholars and administrators in theology, law, and governance.
+It quickly became the crown jewel of the Cisnerian system, both architecturally and institutionally, and served as a model for university reform throughout Spain.
+In 1666, it underwent a comprehensive institutional reorganization through the royal reform of the Colegio Mayor de San Ildefonso.

 Move to Madrid

 By a royal order of 29 October 1836, Queen Regent Maria Christina ordered The university to move to Madrid, where they took the name of Literary University and, in 1851, the Central University of Madrid.
 The university would be known under this name until its original name of "Complutense" was restored in the 1970s.